marcduiker/marcduiker.github.io/_posts/2017-01-03-hands-on-with-sitecore-helix-setting-up-automated-build-packaging-continuous-delivery.md

 - 2 project modules

 The Visual Studio solution has 54 projects (incl test projects) in total.
 The real world Sitecore project I'm working on at the moment has even more.
+It is definitely a mind shift to work with large numbers of projects.
+Be cautious not create a module for each user story on your backlog though.
+You can of course group or consolidate components which are very similar into one feature.

 ### Performance vs Clarity